Easy Peasy You

 Posted by Anne-Katrin Endler on

-The topic of sun protection divides opinions and is surrounded by myths.
+The topic of sun protection divides opinion and is surrounded by myths.

-Some are always careful to apply the right amount of sunscreen and to change it every two hours.
-Others are looking for natural alternatives because sunscreen also comes with various problems.
-That's why our guest author Anne-Katrin Endler takes a look at the history of sunscreen this time.
+Some are always careful to apply the right amount of sunscreen and to reapply it every two hours.
+Others look for natural alternatives because sunscreen also brings with it various problems.
+That's why our guest author Anne-Katrin Endler is taking a look at the history of sunscreen this time.

 One of the myths about sunscreen is that our ancestors didn't get skin cancer even without sunscreen.
-First of all, that's not wrong, it's actually a fact.
-But the reverse does not work.
-The assertion that because our ancestors didn't get skin cancer without sunscreen, we don't need it today is wrong.
+First of all, this is not wrong, it is actually a fact.
+But the reverse doesn't work.
+The claim: Because our ancestors didn't get skin cancer without sunscreen, we don't need it today is wrong.

 Before the invention of sunscreen

-But first, why didn't people get skin cancer in the past?
-This is simply because they didn't get as old as we do today.
+But first: Why didn't people get skin cancer in the past?
+This is simply because they did not live as old as we do today.
 Life expectancy was still 33 years in 1835.
-Before people could get cancer, they usually died from other diseases.
+Before people could get cancer, they mostly died from other diseases.
 According to the German Cancer Society, skin cancer now occurs on average between the ages of 75 and 79.
-An age that many people have only reached in the last few decades.
+An age that has only been reached by many people in the last few decades.
 From the middle of the 19th century, hygienic conditions improved and medicine celebrated great successes.
-The causative agents of tuberculosis, anthrax and cholera were identified, the drinking water was purified and vaccinated against epidemics.
-Cancer as the major disease has only just entered the medical arena.
+The pathogens of tuberculosis, anthrax and cholera were identified, the drinking water was purified and vaccinations against epidemics were given.
+Cancer as a major disease only now appeared on the medical stage.
 Of course, cancer has always existed - even excavations have shown that.
-However, for a long time it could not be recognized with the available diagnostic options.
-And given the age of the people, it wasn't a mass phenomenon.
+However, for a long time it could not be detected at all with the available diagnostic options.
+And given the age of the people, it was not a mass phenomenon.

 So we now know that cancer was not the greatest threat to our ancestors.
-They still protected themselves from the sun – at least those who could afford it.
-This was mainly due to the prevailing ideal of beauty - the noble pallor.
-This was also a sign of differentiation from the working classes, whose skin was of course much more exposed to the sun.
-Even in ancient times, oils such as olive oil, rice bran, jasmine or lupine are said to have been used to protect against the sun.
-You can learn more about the pros and cons of facial oils here .
-And zinc pastes were also mixed and applied to the skin - a predecessor of today's mineral sunscreens, so to speak.
-However, the best and most common form of protection from the sun was clothing, umbrellas and staying in the shade.
-The ideal of beauty went hand in hand with moral concepts, which for a long time prohibited showing too much skin.
-At the beginning of the 20th century, there were still dress codes on the beaches of German seaside resorts.
-It would be several decades before the bikini was invented.
+They still protected themselves from the sun - at least those who could afford it.
+This was mainly due to the prevailing ideal of beauty - noble pallor.
+This was also a sign of differentiation from the working classes, whose skin was naturally much more exposed to the sun.
+Even in ancient times, oils such as olive oil, rice bran, jasmine or lupine were said to have been used to protect against the sun.
+Find out more about the pros and cons of facial oils here .
+Zinc pastes were also mixed and applied to the skin - a predecessor of today's mineral sun creams, so to speak.
+The best and most common protection from the sun was clothing, parasols and staying in the shade.
+The ideal of beauty was accompanied by moral concepts that for a long time prohibited showing too much skin.
+Dress codes still applied on the beaches of German seaside resorts at the beginning of the 20th century.
+It would be a few decades before the bikini was invented.

-In the 1920s, outdoor exercise became popular.
-And fashion changed too.
-More skin was shown on the beach.
-The risk of sunburn increased.
-The time for the first sunscreen was ripe.
-The Bayer subsidiary Drugofa was the first company to market the Delial ointment in Germany in 1933 (above you can see an old Delial advertising poster).
-It was followed by Ambre Solaire by L'Oreal founder Eugène Schueller (1936) and Piz Buin by Austrian chemistry student Franz Greiter (1948) .
-The first sunscreens were primarily intended to prevent sunburn, but please don't try tanning, which is becoming increasingly fashionable.
-Incidentally, fashion icon Coco Chanel is said to be responsible for the new fashion, who returned tanned from a boat trip on the Mediterranean - not entirely voluntarily, according to legend, she had forgotten her parasol.
-The fact is, however, that the ideal of beauty has changed and a “healthy tan” now seems desirable.
+This was followed by Ambre Solaire by L'Oreal founder Eugène Schueller (1936) and Piz Buin by Austrian chemistry student Franz Greiter (1948) .
+The first sun creams were primarily intended to prevent sunburn, but not the increasingly fashionable tan.
+Incidentally, fashion icon Coco Chanel is said to be responsible for the new fashion, who returned tanned from a boat trip on the Mediterranean - not entirely voluntarily, as legend has it she had forgotten her parasol.
+But the fact is that the ideal of beauty changed and a “healthy tan” now seemed desirable.
 She wasn't just considered beautiful.
 Tanned skin also became a sign of wealth.
-It showed that you could afford a holiday.
-Since the economic upswing in Germany after the Second World War, people have increasingly sought their place in the sun in southern Europe.
+It showed that you could afford a vacation.
+Since Germany's economy began to improve after the Second World War, people increasingly looked for their place in the sun in the European South.

-The sun protection factors of the first sun creams were measly.
-The Piz Buin product, for example, had an SPF of 2.
-The other products may have performed similarly.
-Incidentally, the sun protection factor was defined by Franz Greiter in 1962.
-Since the mid-1970s, it has been featured on more and more sunscreen products, but has remained in the low range for a long time.
-According to Stiftung Warentest, a sun protection factor of 4 was the most popular among customers well into the 1980s.
+The sun protection factors of the first sun creams were poor.
+The product Piz Buin, for example, had an SPF of 2.
+The other products probably performed similarly.
+By the way, the sun protection factor was defined by Franz Greiter in 1962.
+Since the mid-1970s, it has been listed on more and more sun protection products, but remained low for a long time.
+According to Stiftung Warentest, a sun protection factor of 4 was still most popular with customers until well into the 1980s.
 SPF 15 was considered a sunblock.
-Only with the discovery of the ozone hole in the mid-1980s and the increasing cases of skin cancer did a change towards higher sun protection factors slowly begin.
+Only with the discovery of the ozone hole in the mid-1980s and the increasing cases of skin cancer did a gradual change towards higher sun protection factors begin.

 Is sunscreen harmful?

-Today we know more than ever about the dangers of the sun's rays.
-In addition to UVB rays, we are also aware of the danger from UVA rays and are beginning to concern ourselves with blue light.
-We know how to protect ourselves and we have more sunscreen choices than ever before.
-They are also much more affordable than they used to be and have better formulations.
+Today we know more than ever about the dangers of sunlight.
+In addition to UVB rays, we also know the danger of UVA rays and are starting to look at blue light.
+We know how to protect ourselves and have more sunscreen choices than ever before.
+They are also much more affordable than before and have better formulations.
 In addition to chemical filters, we can also opt for mineral ones.
-Thanks to the internet, we can screen the ingredients and only select the products that we want on our skin.
-We don't have to be chemists for that.
-We can use apps, read product tests such as Stiftung Warentest or, for example, consult Xeno's sun protection guide .
+Thanks to the internet, we can sift through the ingredients and choose only the products we want on our skin.
+We don’t have to be chemists to do this.
+We can use apps, read product tests such as Stiftung Warentest or, for example, consult the sun protection guide from Xeno .
 This not only addresses the ingredients, but also gives tips on compatibility with sensitive skin.
-You can also find countless sunscreen reviews on social media.
+You can also find countless test reports of sunscreens on social media.
 It has never been so transparent.

 Get our free sun protection guide for sensitive skin here